temp221499/2024wise/README.md

 # 2024wise
-The data will be released when the paper is accepted
+The data is cleaning up